ARMmbed/mbed-os-5-docs/docs/dev_tools/options.md

 ## mbed Studio

 mbed Studio is an mbed Enabled IDE based on Cloud9 and offers a rich development environment.
-It is currently in Alpha and should be considered experimental.
-It can be tried by selecting 'mbed Studio' on the 'Import Program' dropdown.
+It is currently in alpha and should be considered experimental.
+It can be tried by selecting 'mbed Studio' from the 'Import Program' dropdown on our code samples.

 For more information, see the [mbed Studio page](studio.md).